pyohio/pyohio-static-website/2024/src/pages/attend/refreshments-and-meals.md

 - [Mabel's BBQ](http://www.mabelsbbq.com/) at 2050 E 4th St
 - [Otani Noodle](https://www.otaninoodle.com/) at 234 Euclid Ave - Noodles, rice dishes, and bubble tea.

 This is just a sampling of what's available in the area and there are many other options.
-Explore and share your finds in the food discussion channel in the [PyOhio Discord](/2024/attend/discord).
+Explore and share your finds in the `#lets-get-food` channel in the [PyOhio Discord](/2024/attend/discord).

 ## Coffee